Instructional Modalities

 Instructional Modalities Comparison Chart

-In-person courses deliver 100% of their instruction in classrooms on APU campuses.
-Students have required classroom attendance at their campus location, and classes meet at regularly scheduled times.
+In-Person: In-person courses deliver their instruction in classrooms on APU campuses.
+Students and faculty engage during regularly scheduled times in a designated classroom at their campus location.
 In-person faculty use Canvas to support student learning.

-Online asynchronous courses deliver 50% or more of their instruction in an online format.
-Students are not required to attend class at scheduled times; rather, they engage in independent learning activities and assignments in Canvas in accordance with course instructions.
-Some online asynchronous courses may offer optional live video conference meetings, but these real-time meetings are not required.
+Online Asynchronous: Online asynchronous courses deliver their instruction in an entirely online format.
+Students are not required to attend class at scheduled times; rather, they engage in independent learning activities and assignments using Canvas, in accordance with course instructions.
+Some online asynchronous courses may offer occasional live video conference meetings.
 These courses have specific technology requirements such as access to a computing device and internet connectivity.

-Online synchronous courses deliver 50% or more of their instruction in an online format.
-Synchronous courses require students to meet online in real time for live instruction, group interactions, and/or other learning activities.
-Synchronous online courses do not meet on campus; rather, students log into the online classroom from off-site locations.
+Online Synchronous: Online synchronous courses deliver their instruction in an entirely online format.
+Using videoconferencing technology (e.g., Zoom), synchronous courses require students to meet online in real-time for live instruction, group interactions, and/or other learning activities.
+Synchronous online courses do not meet on campus; rather, students use their personal technology to access the online classroom from off-site locations.
 These courses have specific technology requirements such as access to a computing device and internet connectivity.

 Who Determines Instructional Modalities?